NotKingSnow/triviamomguidelines/README.md

 q "**S01E01: Who is the first Targaryen to appear on screen in House of the Dragon?**" a "King Jaehaerys I Targaryen", "Jaehaerys I Targaryen", "Jaehaerys Targaryen", "Jaehaerys I", "Jaehaerys 1", "J1", "Jaehaerys"

-Do you want to include a image in your question?
+Want to include an image in your question?

 q "**Name the character in the picture.**" a "Lyanna Stark", "Lyanna" i "https://i.imgur.com/EGsEa8W.jpg"

-MAKE SURE YOUR IMGUR LINK MATCHES OTHERWISE IT WILL NOT SHOW https://i.imgur.com (Should look like this)
+VERY IMPORTANT: You may have to manually add the "i." and ".jpg" once you copy/paste the file.
+That's fine, its still functional that way.

-Now that we have Questions covered lets show you how to use Maester Bot.
+Now that we have questions covered, let's show you how to use Maester Bot.

 Master command: /trivia
 The criteria below will achieve most of the commands needed for being a Trivia Mom.